v-rajagt/IntuneDocs/intune/protect/windows-hello.md

      You can enforce a stronger PIN by requiring the use of uppercase letters, lowercase letters, and special characters in the PIN.
 For each, select from:

      - **Allowed**.
-Users can use the character type in their PIN, but it is not mandatory.
+Users can use the character type in their PIN, but it isn't mandatory.

      - **Required**.
 Users must include at least one of the character types in their PIN.
 For example, it's common practice to require at least one uppercase letter and one special character.

      - **Not allowed** (default).
 Users must not use these character types in their PIN.
-(This is also the behavior if the setting is not configured.)
+(This is also the behavior if the setting isn't configured.)

        Special characters include: **! " # $ % &amp; ' ( ) &#42; + , - . / : ; &lt; = &gt; ? @ [ \ ] ^ _ &#96; { &#124; } ~**